The Absurdity Known as the Digital Markets Act

 An Inside Orchard subscription is required to continue reading this essay.
 Subscribers can read the essay here.

-Payment is processed and secured by Stripe.
+Choose either a monthly or annual subscription.
+Payment is processed by Memberful and secured by Stripe.
 Apple Pay and other mobile payment options are accepted.
-Special bundle pricing is available for Above Avalon members.
+Special bundle pricing is available when subscribing to the Above Avalon Daily newsletter.

 Subscriber Privileges and Benefits

-• Receive Exclusive Essays.
-The cornerstone of an Inside Orchard subscription is access to Neil’s weekly essays on the latest developments in the technology industry.
-Weekly essays are 1,000 words and sent via email on Mondays.
+Receive Exclusive Essays.
+The cornerstone of an Inside Orchard subscription is access to Neil’s essays on the latest developments in the technology industry.
+Weekly essays are ~1,000 words and sent via email.
 Essays revolve around the following topics: technology industry analysis, business model analysis, technology’s impact on societal and consumer trends.
-A sample essay can be viewed here.
+Create a free profile to read a few sample essays.